-The Hodges Blue Chip Equity Income Fund was up 7.12% in the fourth quarter of 2019 compared to a gain of 9.04% for the Russell 1000 Index.
-For the year, the fund experienced a total return of 30.69% compared to a 31.43% return for the Russell 1000 Index.
-Although large cap growth stocks have made an impressive move over the past twelve months, we still see the current investing landscape as offering plenty of attractive high-quality dividend-paying stocks with solid upside potential, as well as dividend income as a result of corporate profits supporting the ability of companies to pay out dividends.
-The Blue Chip Equity Income Fund remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
-Top ten holdings at the end of the quarter represented 50.58% of the Fund's holdings and included ABBVIE Inc. (ABBV), Amazon.com Inc. (AMZN), Apple Inc. (AAPL), Boeing Co.
-(BA), CVS Health Corp.
-(CVS), Home Depot Inc. (HD), JPMorgan Chase & Co.
-(JPM), Lowes Co.
-(LOW), Microsoft Corp.
-(MSFT), and Walt Disney Co.
-(DIS).
+The Hodges Blue Chip Equity Income Fund was up 8.2% in the fourth quarter of 2020 compared to a gain of 13.69% for the Russell 1000 Index.
+The Fund experienced a total return of 15.86% for the year compared to a 20.96% return for the Russell 1000 Index.
+Underperformance relative to the Fund’s benchmark was attributed to stock selection among a handful of the energy, industrial, and financial names.
+Although large-cap growth stocks have made an impressive move in recent years, we still see the current investing landscape as offering plenty of attractive, high-quality dividend-paying stocks with solid upside potential, as well as dividend income as a result of stable corporate profits supporting the ability of companies to pay out dividends.
+The Blue Chip Equity Income Fund remains well diversified in companies that we believe can generate above-average income and total returns on a risk-adjusted basis.
+Top ten holdings at the end of the quarter represented 56.62% of the Fund's holdings and included ABBVIE Inc. (ABBV), Amazon.com Inc. (AMZN), Apple Inc. (AAPL), Microsoft Corp.
+(MSFT), Facebook Inc. (FB), FedEx Corp.
+(FDX), Exxon Mobil Corp.
+(XOM), United Parcel Service (UPS), Walmart (WMT) and Union Pacific Corp.
+(UNP).

 Hodges Blue Chip Equity Income Fund vs Russell 1000

-In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds.
-By offering five distinct mutual fund strategies that cover most major segments of the domestic equity market, we can serve the diverse needs of most financial advisors and individual investors.
+In conclusion, we remain optimistic regarding the Hodges Mutual Funds' long-term investment opportunities despite all the near-term uncertainty in recent months.
+By offering four distinct mutual fund strategies covering the most significant domestic equity market segments, we can serve most financial advisors and individual investors' diverse needs.
 Our entire investment team of portfolio managers, analysts, and traders are rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's volatile financial markets.
 Feel free to contact us directly if we can address any specific questions.

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.